Cecil Jones Academy Catering

 Please click here to view what will be available on the menu: TBC

 Our breakfast club offer includes free cereals, toast, fruit, squash and hot drinks.
 Opening times are from 8.00am until 8.20am.

 Morning break allows children to buy healthy snacks both hot and cold.

 A full and varied menu is available from our Café with a free breakfast service before school, break time and lunch time service.
 There is a variety of food offered every day, ranging from sandwiches to a hot cooked meal.
 A meal deal is offered which includes a variety of main courses, the pudding of the day or fruit or a drink.
 The meal deal costs students £2.20 and opening times are from 1.15pm until 1.55pm.

 To reduce the queue waiting times, we have three separate service points to allow students to buy: hot food, chilled snacks, sandwiches and drinks.
 Cecil Jones Academy operates a biometric cashless catering system; will be instructed on how to use this on their Induction Days in June.

 As your children spend much of their time in school, they need nutritious food for long-term good health.
 A healthy, balanced diet also helps your child learn in the classroom and leads to improved educational outcomes.

 According to World Health Organisation, nearly one-fifth of the world’s children and youth are overweight or obese.
-In the Uk we are seeing a steady increase of overweight children.
-We need to start raising awareness of this issue when children are young so that they will learn to eat healthy very early on, because habits are set in childhood.
+In the UK we are seeing a steady increase of overweight children.
+We need to start raising awareness of this issue when children are young so that they will learn to eat healthily very early on, because habits are set in childhood.
 They are capable of understanding the effects of food on the body and make smart choices about nutritious foods.

-A new set of regulations comes into force on 25 May 2018 called the General Data Protection Regulation (“GDPR”).
+A new set of regulations came into force on 25 May 2018 called the General Data Protection Regulation (“GDPR”).
 This is an important piece of legislation that is designed to provide greater protection for individuals when their personal data is being processed or stored.